We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 Sham contracting

-A sham contracting arrangement is when an employer attempts to disguise an employment relationship as a contractor relationship.
-They may do this to avoid certain taxes and their responsibility for employee entitlements like:
+An employer may try to hire you as a contractor to avoid paying certain taxes and employee entitlements like:

 - minimum wages